Emergency Dentist Asheville

 Dental Emergency FAQs

-Dental emergencies often come unexpected, so you may have some unanswered questions.
-That’s where we’re here to help!
+Dental emergencies often come unexpectedly, so you may have some unanswered questions.
+That’s why we’re here to help!
 Here are the answers to some of the most popular questions we receive about dental emergencies in Asheville.
 If you don’t see the information that you’re looking for below, just give us a call.
-We’d be happy to answer your questions and get you schedule for a same-day appointment.
+We’d be happy to answer your questions and get you scheduled for a same-day appointment.

 Will my toothache go away on its own?